PRACTICE AREA

 If you take intermittent leave, you must make an effort to work with your employer’s schedule.
 During your leave, your employer is allowed to temporarily transfer you to another position if it suits your alternate schedule better than your original job.

 California employees are covered by both the FMLA and the California Family Rights Act (CFRA).
-However, the CFRA has slightly different rules than the FMLA.
+However, the CFRA has slightly different rules from the FMLA.

 Effective January 1, 2021, the CFRA applies to any private employers with 5 employees or more and all public employers.
 In addition, the CFRA no longer requires employees to work within 75 miles of a worksite.
 As a result of these changes, many more employees are covered moving forward under the CFRA than under the FMLA.